Echidna Facts Spiny Anteater

 Echidna Diet

-The echidna eats mainly termites, ants, earthworms, beetles and larvae hidden in termite mounds, anthills, rotting logs or under leaf litter.
+The echidna eats termites, ants, earthworms, beetles, and larvae hidden in termite mounds, anthills, rotting logs, or under leaf litter.
 It uses its nostrils and electro-receptors on the tip of its beak to locate its prey.
 Once it has detected its prey, the echidna uses its powerful claws to tear open the mound and nests.
 It then flicks its 18cm long sticky tongue in and out up to 100 times a minute to lap up its prey.
 (Hence the echidna's scientific name of Tachyglossus, meaning `fast tongue)'.
 The echidna has no teeth.
 So, it uses hard keratin pads at the base of its tongue to push food up against the roof of its mouth and grinds its meal into a paste before swallowing.
 The echidna's gullet connects directly to its intestine.
 There's no sac in the middle with gastric glands that secrete powerful acids and digestive enzymes.
 The echidna gets most of the water it requires from its diet.
 However, this is sometimes supplemented by drinking water or licking morning dew from plants and grasses.

 The climate governs the echidna's feeding habits.
 In very hot weather, the echidna is nocturnal, only feeding at night.
 In cooler weather, it is diurnal, foraging in the morning and evening.